-If you’d like to download this article free to your device, so you can read it offline, click here.
+Exciting news!
+You can download this article free to your device, so you can read it offline.
 For a small fee, you can upgrade it to a GPS-guided article.
 You won’t need the internet or data to be guided through Rome!
 If you do, I will receive a few cents, which helps to keep this blog going.

 Next: Rome Day 2 and Rome Day 3

 Are you visiting more of Italy?
 You might be interested in some of my other articles: